afcarl/6.857-lecture-notes/l07-bitcoin.md

 Coin:

  - some random number `R` that is the coin's ID with a digital signature from the bank `s = sign_{sk_bank}(R)`
    + the coin is `c = R,s`
  - bank has to keep an _unspent coins DB_ `{r1, r2, ...,}` to prevent double spending
  - when Alice wants to pay Bob, she can just give the coin `c = R, s`
    + Bob cannot verify whether coin `c` is unspent, until it's too late
    + Bank can tell if someone is double spending `c` but the bank cannot identify *who* is double spending the coin
      - it could be that Bob is double spending the coin `c` he got from Alice

 Bitcoin
 -------

-Mixes a few ideas
+Mixes a few ideas:

  - electronic checks
  - HashCash
  - public ledger (blockchain) probably the most innovative idea

 The history of all transactions is public!
 Not maintained by trusted party, but via a broadcast system.

 How do you identify parties?
 What are the identities?